antznin/des-cracker/REPORT.md

 The final results led to these parameters :
  * `N` = 12 : 12 machines can run in parallel without using all the available space.
-By looking at the utilization report we use around 98% of the card ;
+By looking at the [utilization report] we use around 98% of the card ;
  * `frequency_mhz` = 20.7 : the maximum frequency we can get is 20.7 MHz.
 With this
- 	parameter we got a Worst Negative Slack of 0.1
+ 	parameter we got a Worst Negative Slack of 0.1 by looking at the [timing report]

 ## Conclusion

 Our choice of architecture was to do a full encryption per clock cycles.
-It has been revealed thanks to other groups doing the same project that this may not be the best approach.
+It was revealed thanks to other groups doing the same project that this may not be the best approach.
 We could have done two things to improve our cracker :
  * optimize the functions and the register usage in our code to instanciate more machines